amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 * Input specification for each ParameterList entry consists of two parts.
   First, a bulleted list defines the usage syntax and available options.
-  This is followed by example snipets of XML code to demonstrate usage.
+  This is followed by example snippets of XML code to demonstrate usage.

 * In many cases, the input specifies data for a particular parameterized model, and Amanzi supports a number of parameterizations.